Roll Out A Policy With Audit Mode

 Warning

-Moving a policy from audit to enforce changes the active behavior immediately.
+Moving a source group from audit to enforce changes the active behavior immediately.
 Promote narrow source groups first when the blast radius matters.

 Next Steps